Phase Transition in the S&P Stock Market: Introduction

-Since financial markets tend to react very fast on any changes in the economy but also inhibit a lot of noise we found that a look at longer time horizons is a worthwhile contribution to the field, since many of the above mentioned studies look at time horizons of months or a few years.
+Since financial markets tend to react very fast on any change in the economy, but also inhibit a lot of noise, we found that a look at longer time horizons is a worthwhile contribution to the field, since many of the above mentioned studies look at time horizons of months or a few years.
 We found that the S\&P 500 contains around 170 stocks with a history of price quotes of 25 years (the number drops rapidly with much more than this 25 years).
 We analyze the long-run development of the stocks influence upon the market.
-We derive both, a market index and the stocks influence, from the spectral decomposition of the covariance matrix.
+We derive both, a market index and the stocks' influence, from the spectral decomposition of the covariance matrix.
 We show that for most of the period under consideration the market was in a ordered state, characterized by a disproportionate influence of stocks from the IT sector.
-While some changes in the market seem to happen in 1995, the collapse of his regime starts with the burst of the dot.com bubble.
-A disordered state is found around 2005, we will show that from here the market develops into a new (although weaker) ordered state where the driving sector is the financial industry.
+While some changes in the market seem to happen in 1995, the collapse of this regime starts with the burst of the dot.com bubble.
+A disordered state is found after 2005.
+We will show that from here the market develops into a new (although weaker) ordered state, where the driving sector is the financial industry.

 The paper is organized in the following way.
 In section \ref{data} we describe the subset of stocks in the S\&P market used in this analysis.
 Section \ref{corr} contains the definition of market indices derived from the covariance matrix.
-We explain why we prefer the latter over the usually applied correlation matrix and that the average return $r_{av}$ and market return $r_M(t)$ may be exact for large number of stocks, shown in section \ref{size}.
-Section \ref{phas} contains our results for phase transition and section \ref{conc} some conclusions.
+In section \ref{size} we explain why we prefer the latter over the usually applied correlation matrix, and that the average return $r_{av}$ and market return $r_M(t)$ may be almost equal when calculated from a large number of stocks.
+Section \ref{phas} contains our results for the phase transition and section \ref{conc} some conclusions.